sr39/gizmo-debug/scripts/gizmo_documentation.md

 <a name="tutorial-requirements"></a>
 ## Compilation requirements

-First, get a copy of the source code from the [Bitbucket Repository](https://bitbucket.org/phopkins/gizmo/) (https://bitbucket.org/phopkins/gizmo/).
+First, get a copy of the source code from the [Public Code Site](http://www.tapir.caltech.edu/~phopkins/Site/GIZMO.html) or the [Bitbucket Repository](https://bitbucket.org/phopkins/gizmo/).

-(If you don't know how to do this, follow the how-to guides from bitbucket telling you how to use and pull code to a Mercurial repository).
-This is a version-controlled Mercurial repository.
-We use this instead of simply putting the source code in a tarball because it allows you to see all versions, fork your own for modifications without interfering with the main branch, and merge changes back in an orderly and well-controlled manner.
-But if you just want a tarball, see the "Downloads" page on the repository website.
+If you are using the development code, follow the how-to guides from Bitbucket telling you how to use and pull code from a Mercurial repository (allowing you to see all versions, fork your own for modifications without interfering with the main branch, and merge changes/updates in an orderly manner).
+If you are using the public code, it should come in a simple tarball.

-Now, the code requires a few non-standard libraries to run.
+The code requires a few common libraries to run.
 On most clusters, these are considered standard and can be loaded through some sort of module system.
 Consult your local sysadmin or the user guide for your machine for details.
 For many of the computers at national centers (or if you're at any of the schools where many of our other users are located), the Makefile within the source code will already have notes specifically telling you how to load the modules for that machine.
-For example, on the XSEDE "Stampede" machine, you just need to include the line "module load intel mvapich2 gsl hdf5 fftw2" in your .bashrc or .bash\_profile file (or enter it into the command line before compiling), then link to the libraries in the Makefile as is currently done (open the Makefile and search "Stampede" to see it).
+For example, on the XSEDE "Stampede" machine, you just need to include the line "module load intel mvapich2 gsl hdf5 fftw2" in your `.bashrc` or `.bash_profile` file (or enter it into the command line before compiling), then link to the libraries in the Makefile as is currently done (open the Makefile and search "Stampede" to see these instructions -- there are similar instructions for all other pre-programmed machines within the Makefile, so take a look).

-These libraries include: MPI, GSL, FFTW2, and HDF5:
+The necessary libraries are: MPI, GSL, FFTW2, and HDF5:

-+ mpi - the ‘Message Passing Interface’ (version 1.0 or higher).
++ **MPI** - the ‘Message Passing Interface’ (version 1.0 or higher).
 Many vendor supplied versions exist, in addition to excellent open source implementations, e.g.
 MPICH ([`http://www-unix.mcs.anl.gov/mpi/mpich`](http://www-unix.mcs.anl.gov/mpi/mpich)), or LAM ([`http://www.lam-mpi.org`](http://www.lam-mpi.org)).

-+ gsl - the GNU scientific library.
++ **GSL** - the GNU scientific library.
 This open-source package can be obtained at [`http://www.gnu.org/software/gsl`](http://www.gnu.org/software/gsl), for example.
 This is used for numerical integration for pre-computing various tables

-+ fftw2 - the ‘Fastest Fourier Transform in the West’.
++ **FFTW2** - the ‘Fastest Fourier Transform in the West’.
 This open-source package can be obtained at [`http://www.fftw.org`](http://www.fftw.org).
 Note that the MPI-capable version 2.x of FFTW is required: version 3.x changes many of the calling and naming conventions (if someone wishes to upgrade the code for FFTW3, it would be welcome).
 FFTW is only needed for simulations that use the TreePM algorithm.

-+ hdf5 - the ‘Hierarchical Data Format’ (version 5.0 or higher, available at [`http://hdf.ncsa.uiuc.edu/HDF5`](http://hdf.ncsa.uiuc.edu/HDF5)).
++ **HDF5** - the ‘Hierarchical Data Format’ (version 5.0 or higher, available at [`http://hdf.ncsa.uiuc.edu/HDF5`](http://hdf.ncsa.uiuc.edu/HDF5)).
 This optional library is only needed when one wants to read or write snapshot files in HDF format, although this is strongly recommended (and the default code behavior).
 It is possible to compile and use the code without this library.

 Note that FFTW needs to be compiled with parallel support enabled.
 This can be achieved by passing the option - -enable-mpi to its configure script.
 You also need to match the appropriate prefix (single or double precision or "noprefix", to the compiled version of FFTW): flags for the appropriate prefix are in the Config.sh file, or can be directly included in the Makefile.

 The code package includes various .c and .h files, folders with different modules, and the following critical files:

-+ Makefile: this actually controls the code compilation.
++ **Makefile**: this actually controls the code compilation.
 A number of systems have been pre-defined here, you should follow these examples to add other system-types.
 Slight adjustments of the makefile will be needed if any of the above libraries is not installed in a standard location on your system.
 Also, compiler optimisation options may need adjustment, depending on the C-compiler that is used.
 The provided makefile is compatible with GNU- make, i.e. typing make or gmake should then build the executable.
 For example, for the "Stampede" system described above, the Makefile includes the machine-specific set of options:

         ifeq ($(SYSTYPE),"Stampede") # checks if we are in Stampede according to the Makefile.systype file CC       =  mpicc # mpi c compiler